Graham-MacIsaac/Seamless-Twitter-Project/index.md

 df['Sentiment Score'] = temp
 ```
 <br>
-Let's take date and split it into the individual time components (day/hour/minute)<br>
+Let's take the date column and split it into the individual time components (day/hour/minute)<br>

 ```python
 let's make hour and minute their own columns for the regression